Pronounced "HIGH-coe." In northeastern Hamilton County, the city was named by founder Dr. John R. Alford for his hometown in Kentucky.

-The downtown area, at U.S. 281 and Texas 6, features antique stores, an artist studio, restaurants, and a leather shop.
-Local musicians play here on Saturday nights.
-The historic home of internationally known photographer Frank Rufus Wiseman, built in 1903, houses a chocolate company and antiques.
-406 W. Grubbs Road.
+The downtown area, at U.S. 281 and Texas 6, features antique stores, an artist studio and restaurants.
+The historic home of internationally known photographer Frank Rufus Wiseman, built in 1903, houses a chocolate company and antiques at 406 W. Grubbs Road.

 Plan your Texas trip then take your Passport with you.